Quick answer

 Fortunately, there are reliefs available to help reduce the inheritance tax burden on business owners.
 One of the most significant reliefs is Business Property Relief (BPR).

-BPR can provide relief from inheritance tax on qualifying business assets, potentially reducing the tax liability to zero.
+BPR can provide relief from inheritance tax on qualifying business assets, potentially reducing the tax liability significantly.
 To qualify for BPR, the business must meet certain conditions, such as:

 - The business must be a trading business, rather than an investment business